Frank Nouble: International career

 Having previously been capped at England under-17 level Nouble made his first appearance for the England under-19 side on 8 October 2009 in a 3–1 victory against Finland under-19 in a UEFA under 19 championship qualifying round game in Slovenia.

 On 18 July 2010, Nouble scored twice for the Young Lions in their 3–2 defeat of Austria in the UEFA European Under-19 Championship being played in France.
 He made eight appearances in total for the under-19s.

 Personal life

-Nouble's younger brother Joel Nouble, is also a professional footballer who plays as a forward for Livingston.
+Nouble's younger brother Joel Nouble, is also a professional footballer who most recently played as a forward for Livingston.

 Nouble went to Bacon's College in Rotherhithe, South London.